 Public relations in Samsung’s marketing mix involves news and press releases published on the company’s website, as well as programs that support communities and organizations.
 For example, the company has community-focused technology education projects for water treatment solutions.
 Thus, Samsung’s corporate social responsibility and citizenship strategy intersect with this element of the marketing mix.
 The smartphone maker’s strategies and business approaches align to support promotional activities.
-Samsung’s corporate culture or organizational culture influences employees’ decisions and behaviors in supporting promotional activities that extend beyond the company.
+Samsung’s company culture (organizational culture) influences employees’ decisions and behaviors in supporting promotional activities that extend beyond the company.

-Considering the flexibility of the 4Ps, this element of Samsung’s marketing mix responds to changes in customer preferences and related trends.
-The adaptability of promotion and the other elements of its marketing mix empowers the consumer electronics company to maintain a dominant market positioning despite challenges linked to market dynamics.
+Considering the flexibility of the 4P, this element of Samsung’s marketing mix responds to changes in customer preferences and related trends.
+The adaptability of promotion and the other elements of its marketing mix empowers the consumer electronics company to maintain a strong market positioning despite challenges linked to market dynamics.